-ISS is a member school of Students at the middle school can try out for numerous teams to play in the different seasons.
+Students can try out for numerous teams to play in the different seasons.
 Some sports available include:

 - Football/ Soccer

 - Volleyball

 - Basketball

 This list is not exhaustive and if there is enough interest and coaches other sports will be considered.
 Training for these sports will take place normally twice a week.